-Staffordshire and Stoke-on-Trent CCGs have published the pdf 2017 Child and Adolescent Mental Health Local Transformation Plan (704 KB) .
-This sets out our progress against the document 2016 plan (72 KB) and highlights the key areas for future development to deliver improvements in emotional wellbeing and mental health services for children and young people.
+Staffordshire and Stoke-on-Trent CCGs have published the pdf 2018 Child and Adolescent Mental Health Local Transformation Plan (1.75 MB) .
+This sets out our progress against the pdf 2017 (704 KB) and document 2016 plan (72 KB) and highlights the key areas for future development to deliver improvements in emotional wellbeing and mental health services for children and young people.

 The plan has been assured by NHS England and has been approved by the Stoke-on-Trent Health and Wellbeing Board.
 The plan remains subject to ratification by the Staffordshire Health and Wellbeing Board.